 Anschutz Medical Campus

-The Denver Metro Area is privileged to have two University of Colorado campuses – the Downtown campus and the Anschutz Medical Campus.
+The Denver Metro Area is privileged to have two University of Colorado campuses – the Denver campus and the Anschutz Medical Campus.
 The Anschutz Medical Campus fosters collaboration among students, researchers and clinicians.
 Campus architecture and state-of-the-art technology bridge education and research with two world-class hospitals: University of Colorado Hospital and Children’s Hospital Colorado.
-The Veterans Affairs Hospital will also be on campus, scheduled for completion in 2015.
+The Veterans Affairs Hospital will also be on campus, scheduled for completion in 2018.
 The Anschutz Medical Campus in Aurora is the world's only completely new education, research and patient care facility and the largest academic health center between Chicago, Texas and the West Coast.
 Built as state-of-the-art, the campus consists of three zones that promote collaboration and innovation: an education zone with remarkable facilities for training future physicians and other health professionals; a research zone with ground-breaking, internationally renowned research; and a clinical care zone with the University of Colorado Hospital and the Children's Hospital Colorado.